 So I did.
 I reached out to Blaine and asked him if he wanted to launch a new baseball site with me.
 The site would be called MLB Injury News and it would cover nothing but injuries in baseball.
 This was something no one was doing, and I was convinced it would be a success.
 However, my expectations of success were modest compared to what we would actually see.
 Blaine signed on with no hesitation.

-We both had experience in writing, SEO, marketing, and everything that comes along with making a sports site successful.
+Together, we built a Blogger site.
+Now, we both had experience in writing, SEO, marketing, and everything that comes along with making a sports site successful.
 And it was successful.
-Our site grew quickly and we soon brought on additional writers.
+Our site grew quick and we soon brought on additional writers.
 We worked hard to pay those writers as soon as we could because we both remembered how frustrating writing for free could be.

 By the time it was all said and done, by the time I decided I was ready to build something new, our one little site had morphed into four, then it consolidated down to one large network.
-I launched initial partnership talks with a company called Fantasy Pros shortly after that.
-The content we were producing was extremely valuable to fantasy sports players.
-Eventually, Fantasy Pros acquired our entire blogging network.
-Blaine continues to work for Fantasy Pros, but it was time for me to move onto something else.
+Blaine continues to run Sports Injury Alert, and it was and remains successful beyond anything we ever imagined.
+I’m proud of what we built, but I was ready to do something new.

 I built my first website late last year — a website for my son’s daycare.
 Then I built small things.
 A contact form page, an interactive portfolio, a mobile hamburger menu using nothing but CSS.
 I had discovered something.
 I could build in the digital world.
 I could make things as frequently as I wanted.

-I designed the interface for a web application I still hope will see the light of day (UPDATE: it never did see the light of day).
+I designed the interface for a web application I still hope will see the light of day.
 I designed new interfaces for GEICO, the company I was working for at the time.
 I designed reimagined interfaces, fake mobile applications and more.

 Now, I’m building again.
 I’ve grown comfortable with my front-end development skills.
 I am building landing page templates for companies that need to call customers to action.
 Maybe it’s a sign-up form.
 Maybe it’s a marketing site for a new mobile application.
 I’m building a little bit of everything.
 I recently uploaded my first template to Envato’s marketplace.
 I don’t know that I’ll sell anything, but I know I love making things.